 Although this simple texture based rendering is very fast, it has some major drawbacks.
 The distance between the viewer and the particle is ignored, resulting in a wrong perspective for most of the particles.
 The particle is rotated after being scaled while the texture is rotated first and therefore the scaling changes the rotation angle.
 The distortion caused by the distance to the viewer can not be corrected without using more than one texture per particle or a set of textures as seen in figure 4 for different perspectives.
 The distortion caused by scaling of the particle can partly be removed if we take a closer look at the resulting transformations.
 The length of the particle is scaled by s while it's diameter is scaled by $s' = 1/\sqrt{s}$ to keep the same volume.
-After this the particle is rotated by α .
-On the other hand the texture with the rotational angle of β is chosen and scaled by xs, ys and zs to simulate the original transformation.
-This leads to the following relations.
+After this the particle is rotated by $\alpha$ .
+On the other hand the texture with the rotational angle of $\beta$ is chosen and scaled by xs, ys and zs to simulate the original transformation.
+As the scaling to zs along the z-axis is lost during the projection to the final image, the following values for the texture correspond to any given particle.